RX-M/web-public/course-pages/irbiz/irbiz.md

 ### Who Should Attend

-This course and certification are intended for those trusted with managing compliance with state and federal legislation, as well as other regulations concerning incident response, and following through with standardized responses when such an incident occurs.
+This course and certification are intended for those entrusted with managing compliance with state and federal legislation, as well as other regulations concerning incident response, and following through with standardized responses when such an incident occurs.

 ### What Attendees will learn